-- 5.1 The social value approach encompasses the full commissioning cycle: service planning and review; decision making and policy development; and the procurement of both goods and services. - 5.2 To achieve the outcomes we will: - Invest in ways that most benefit our local communities. - Use community capacity building approaches as a means of regenerating local communities, both socially and economically. - Recognise that solutions jointly developed and owned by communities, the Council and businesses offer practical and sustainable outcomes. - Improving cross-service connections, recognising how commissioning in one service or business area can support delivery of targets on another. - Value and grow our relationship with the voluntary and community sector and small businesses. - Embed our approach to social value in all of our policy development and procurement activity; and promoting social value in our relationships with other organisations - recognising that the more we apply social value the greater the overall outcomes for Rutland. - Promote employment and economic sustainability tackle unemployment and facilitate the development of skills - Promote equity and fairness target effort towards those in the greatest need or facing the greatest disadvantage and tackle deprivation - Promote environmental sustainability reduce wastage, limit energy consumption and procure materials from sustainable sources
+- 5.1 The Social Value approach encompasses the full commissioning cycle: service planning and review; decision making and policy development; and the procurement of both goods and services. - 5.2 To achieve the outcomes we will: - Invest in ways that most benefit our local communities. - Use community capacity building approaches as a means of regenerating local communities, both socially and economically. - Recognise that solutions which are jointly developed and owned by communities, the Council and businesses offer practical and sustainable outcomes. - Improve cross-service connections, recognising how commissioning in one service or business area can support delivery of targets on another. - Value and grow our relationship with the voluntary and community sector and small businesses. - Embed our approach to social value in all of procurement activity; and promote social value in our relationships with other organisations recognising that the more we apply social value the greater the overall outcomes for Rutland. - Promote equity and fairness targeting efforts towards those in the greatest need or facing the greatest disadvantage and deprivation. - Share good practice and communicate how we are delivering social value to our partners and communities. - 5.3 We will engage with and consult relevant stakeholders at the earliest opportunity to understand the scope of Social Value within a potential procurement.
+By knowing what local providers can do, we will: